Alo (Skins series 6): Plot

 After living rough a little longer and pondering running away, Alo is eventually found by Dewi, his family's farmworker, who tells him his parents are both worried about him, before comparing him to Peter Pan and giving him money if he does want to run away.
 Deciding to stay and sort his problems out, he goes to Poppy's house to confront her parents.
 There, Poppy tells her parents that what she told the police was a lie, only for a massive argument to erupt between Poppy's parents, and Alo, seeing how upset Poppy is with it, ends it by bellowing at the two to shut up.
 He tells the father that Poppy's allegations are true, and he indeed engaged in sexual activity with her without knowledge of her age.
-Unfortunately, he ends up getting beaten up and then thrown out by Poppy's father, who tells him that he will see him in court.
+Unfortunately, his speech is not enough for them to reconsider as he ends up getting beaten up and then thrown out by Poppy's father, who tells him that he will see him in court.
 Alo picks himself up and returns home.
 The next day, Mini comes to his farm and confronts him, but just as she is about to tell Alo about her pregnancy, Alo receives a phonecall from Poppy, who tells him that her parents have split up, and that her mother has forced her father to drop the charges and threatened to report him for beating Alo up the night before.
 They part on good terms, but Alo hangs up to find that Mini has gone.